Teignmouth: Climate

 Teignmouth is situated on the coast of Devon, a peninsula of South West England.
 It has a mild maritime climate.
 Prevailing winds across the south-west of England are from the west.
 Teignmouth lies to the east of Dartmoor, in a lee / rainshadow, with mean temperatures 3 °C (5 °F) higher and less than 43% of the rainfall of Princetown, which is located on Dartmoor.
 It receives 133 mm less precipitate per year than nearby Plymouth, which is located on the south-west coast of Devon.

 Owing to its proximity to the sea, Teignmouth has warmer winters with less frost and snow, as well as slightly cooler summers compared with inland areas of southern England.
 January is usually the coldest month in Britain; however, sea temperatures usually reach their minimum temperature in late February, which affects Teignmouth's climate, making February its coldest month.
-The first frost in Teignmouth usually occurs in late November or early December, whereas midland areas of England sometimes have frosts as early as September.
+The first frost in Teignmouth usually occurs in late November or early December.

 Snow is rare during the start of the winter season in December.
 Late autumn and early winter is the wettest time of the year, because sea temperatures are still relatively high and deep Atlantic depressions bring moist air across the South West.
 On average, July is the driest month, but summer thunderstorms can occasionally deposit more than the month's mean rainfall in one day.
-Teignmouth has average daily sunshine totals of over 7 hours in summer and around 2 hours in winter.
+Teignmouth has average daily sunshine totals of over seven hours in summer and around two hours in winter.
 Sunshine totals reflect the hours of daylight and the fluctuations of the Azores High, which is most powerful in summer.
 The climate patterns also implicate a less pronounced cooler Mediterranean climate (csa/ csb) influence which is due to the decrease in precipitation centred over the summer period and surplus rainfall during the winter.

-Teignmouth weather station is situated in a part of the town exposed to sea breezes and is therefore subject to lower temperature extremes than more sheltered parts of the town and local area.
-Temperatures at the station have warmed in every month in between the 1981–2010 and 1991–2020 climate periods, especially in spring and autumn, but also with a small overall increase in rainfall over this period.
+The Teignmouth weather station is located in an area of the town exposed to sea breezes, resulting in lower temperature extremes compared to more sheltered parts of the town and surrounding area.
+Temperatures at the station have increased in every month between the 1981–2010 and 1991–2020 climate periods, with notable warming in spring and autumn, along with a small overall increase in rainfall during this time.